likoli007/Event-Planner/README.md

 # PV168 Project: TODO List
+This is a group project made for the Java Programming Seminar course of Masaryk University, copied from university GitLab

 This project aims to develop a desktop application designed to help users organize and manage their tasks effectively.
 The application will allow users to create tasks with key details such as: